cabforum/servercert/docs/BR.md

 When explicitly stated as permitted by the relavant certificate profile specified within [Section 7.1.2](#712-certificate-content-and-extensions), CAs MAY include additional attributes within the `AttributeTypeAndValue` beyond those specified in [Section 7.1.4.2](#7142-subject-attribute-encoding).

 Before including such an attribute, the CA SHALL:
-  * Document the attributes within Section 7.1.4 of their CP/CPS, along with the applicable validation practices.
+  * Document the attributes within Section 7.1.4 of their CP or CPS, along with the applicable validation practices.
   * Ensure that the contents contain information that has been verified by the CA, independent of the Applicant.

 ### 7.1.6 Certificate policy object identifier